sensu-plugins/sensu-plugins.github.io/development/gsoc15.md

 Freedom to explore.
 Pick a topic and figure out how it works, is commonly used, and fails, then effectively code ways to detect or possibly correct these failures.
 A well defined scope will be created with the student to prevent chasing edge cases, feature creep, and black holes.

 You will get a feel for how infrastructure developers and system administrators tackle a monitoring problem and how an effective monitor is written from design to code, through to testing and production use.
-You will get a chance to own the problem and create a the solution based upon your personal preferences while adhering to published Developer Guidelines.
+You will get a chance to own the problem and create a solution based upon your personal preferences while adhering to published Developer Guidelines.

 **Note** Due to the nature of this task the scope will be carefully considered and may be evaluated at specific intervals taking into account the task goals and the students learning ability.

 **Knowledge prerequisite:**

-* general Ruby knowledge or advanced knowledge of Perl/Python/<scripting language>
+* general Ruby knowledge or advanced knowledge of Perl/Python/Go/C
 * general concepts of monitoring or willingness to rapidly learn them
 * general understanding of how to define, generate, and handle exit codes and what they mean within a monitoring environment
 * must believe in and understand treating infrastructure as code, ephemeral data, and why this is necessary in a cloud environment